wlwlaa/wlwlaa/README.md

 ### Education 🎓
+- Moscow Institute of Physics and Technology (Phystech): research engineer in the field of mathematics and computer science
 - Crimean Federal University: programm engineer
 - Algorithms and data structures: yandex practicum
 - AI and data analisys technologies: innopolis